 Validity period of the study permit

-The validity of the study permit is tied to the validity of the caregiver’s work permit or until the expiry of the passport or travel document, whichever is earlier.
+The study permit is valid until the expiry of the caregiver’s work permit or the passport or travel document, whichever is earlier.

 Special program code

-Preschool-age dependants need to apply for either a temporary resident visa (TRV) or an electronic travel authorization (eTA).
-At the port of entry, the preschool-age dependant should be authorized to enter for the same duration as the principal applicant’s occupation-restricted open work permit or until the expiry of the passport or travel document, whichever is earlier.
+Preschool-age dependants need to apply for either a TRV or an electronic travel authorization (eTA).
+At the port of entry, the preschool-age dependant should be authorized to enter for the same duration as the principal applicant’s OROWP or until the expiry of the passport or travel document, whichever is earlier.

 Special program code for visitors

-For accompanying spouses or common-law partners and dependants who are issued either a temporary resident visa (TRV) or a visitor record, officers must indicate the special program code CARE4411 (Caregivers&fam-HCCP Pilot) or CARE4412 (Caregivers&fam-HSW Pilot) under which the caregiver is applying.
+For accompanying spouses or common-law partners and dependants who are issued either a TRV or a visitor record, officers must indicate the special program code “CARE4411” (Caregivers&fam-HCCP Pilot) or “CARE4412” (Caregivers&fam-HSW Pilot) under which the caregiver is applying.

 Scenarios